microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 You can also call the FHIR search API with `POST`, which is useful if the query string is too long.
 To search using `POST`, the search parameters are delivered in JSON format in the body of the request.

-Whenever a search request is successful, you’ll receive a FHIR Bundle response as JSON with a `"type": "searchset"` entry followed by the search results.
+Whenever a search request is successful, you’ll receive a FHIR bundle response as JSON with a `"type": "searchset"` entry followed by the search results.
 If the search request fails, you’ll find the error details in the `"OperationOutcome"` part of the response.

 ## Common Search Parameters